robinsmith3/2026/README.md

+!!!!NEVER POPULATE THIS CODE WITH A PRIVATE KEY!!!!
+!!!!ALWAYS USE ON AN AIR GAPPED MACHINE AND TRANSFER THE SIGNED TRANSACTION BY USB OR SIMILAR TO AN ONLINE MACHINE"

 # Manually create and broadcast a BSV transaction to the network

 First stab at building a BSV transaction and broadcasting to the network